Etherlink-Hackathon/mininet-web/frontend/SMART_CONTRACT_SETUP.md

-# FastPay Smart Contract Integration Setup
+# SmartPay Smart Contract Integration Setup

-This guide will help you configure the frontend to connect with your deployed FastPay smart contracts on Etherlink.
+This guide will help you configure the frontend to connect with your deployed SmartPay smart contracts on Etherlink.

 ## Prerequisites

-1. **Deploy FastPay Contract**: First, deploy the `FastPayMVP.sol` contract to Etherlink testnet or mainnet using the smart-contract directory.
+1. **Deploy SmartPay Contract**: First, deploy the `SmartPayMVP.sol` contract to Etherlink testnet or mainnet using the smart-contract directory.
 2. **Get Token Addresses**: Obtain the USDT and USDC contract addresses on Etherlink.
 3. **Privy Account**: Sign up at [https://console.privy.io/](https://console.privy.io/) to get your App ID.